Blog

 A note on the legal side of branding

-• Trademark your brand name and logo.
-A trademark gives you legal protection to stop others from using something confusingly similar in your industry.
+• Protect your brand name and logo.
+A registered trademark gives you the right to prevent others from copying or imitating your name or logo in the same industry.

-• Secure your domain name early—ideally before you go public with your brand name.
-You should also claim your social media handles then.
-Consistency in your name helps humans as well as search engines and AI tools recognise you as a coherent entity.
+• Secure your domain and social media handles early—ideally before you make your brand name public.
+Consistency in your brand name helps people, search engines, and AI tools recognise you clearly.

-• Consider adding a llms.txt or ai.txt file to your website if you don’t want your content used to train AI models.
+• Add an llms.txt or ai.txt to your website if you don’t want your content used to train AI models.

 None of this needs to be complicated.
-But ignoring it can create problems later that are more expensive than dealing with them now.
+But ignoring it can cause expensive problems.
+Better take a little time to think these things through now.

 Branding is a long-term investment

-A strong brand lowers the cost of attracting clients, signals quality and relevance, and means you spend less time convincing people you’re worth it.
-None of that happens with a logo alone—it happens when strategy, psychology, messaging, and visual identity work together.
+In the long run, a strong brand lowers the cost of acquiring new clients and signals quality and relevance.
+You spend less time convincing people.
+But none of that happens with a logo alone—it happens when strategy, psychology, messaging, and visual identity work together.

-While large brands have budgets and big teams, as a small business you have something they can’t replicate easily: a real person behind every decision, email or client call.
+While large brands have big budgets and teams, as a small business you have something they can’t easily replicate: a person who speaks directly with clients, makes every decision themselves, and genuinely stands behind what they do.

-If this is where you are, that’s exactly what I do.
-I support small businesses with their strategy, design, and copy—all from one freelancer, so you don’t need to brief multiple people.
+That’s exactly who I work with.
+I support small businesses with strategy, design, and copy—all from one person, so you don’t need to brief multiple people.

 Frequent questions about branding for small businesses

-Branding defines who your business is—its identity, values and positioning, and how you want to be perceived.
-Marketing promotes what you offer, using that identity as the foundation.
+Branding defines how your business wants to be perceived—its identity, values, and positioning.
+Marketing promotes your offering, using that identity as the foundation.

-Branding is long-term and strategic; marketing is more tactical and campaign-driven.
+Branding is long-term and strategic; marketing is shorter-term, more tactical, and campaign-driven.

-A proper brand identity project—including strategy, visual identity, and basic guidelines—typically takes four to eight weeks for a small business, depending on scope and how quickly decisions are made.
+A brand identity project—including strategy, brand identity, and basic brand guidelines—typically takes four to eight weeks for a small business, depending on the scope and how quickly decisions are made.

-Rushing it usually means skipping the strategy phase, which is where most of the value is.
-If someone offers you a complete brand in 48 hours, be cautious about what’s actually being delivered.
+If you rush it, the strategy phase usually gets skipped—and that’s where most of the value is.
+If someone promises you a complete brand in two days, be sceptical about what you’re actually getting.

 It varies significantly depending on the scope and who you work with.
-A freelancer handling strategy, design, and copy typically costs less than an agency—and means you’re working with one person who understands the whole picture rather than briefing multiple teams.
+My branding projects start at NZD 5,500—more depending on scope.
+A freelancer handling strategy, design, and copy typically costs less than an agency—and you work with one person who understands the whole picture, rather than briefing multiple teams.

-What matters more than the price is what’s included because a brand built on strategy will serve you far longer and more effectively than a logo-only project.
+But more important than the price is what’s included.
+A brand built on strategy will serve you far longer than a logo-only project.

-Yes—to a point.
-AI tools have made it easier to get started, and you can absolutely develop parts of your brand strategy yourself.
+Yes, up to a point.
+AI tools have made it easier to generate visuals, and you can absolutely develop parts of your brand strategy yourself.

-When your brand no longer reflects who you are, where you’re positioned, or who you want to attract.
+When your brand no longer shows who you are, how you’re positioned, or who you’re trying to reach.
 Common triggers are:

 • You’re attracting the wrong clients.

-You’re about to launch a new product, service or market.
+• You’re about to launch a new product, service, or want to enter a new market.

 • You’re embarrassed to share your website or materials.

-• You started as a personal brand but want to build a business brand now.
+• You started as a personal brand but now want to build a business brand.

 Title image: Brochure designed for my client Office Flower Solutions